iRail/tip-skip/README.md

 Putting it all together I made a working application for the De Lijn SMS tickets where it is possible to push a ticket from your computer to your phone or buy it directly via your phone.

+Because I do want people to see what my prototype looks like (but I can't obviously do this on the phone) I ported the application back to a website-ish application.
+The application which ran on the Windows Phone is called the receiver and is ported to a [website](http://tip-skip.irail.be/receiver.html).
+Whereas on the other end you have the [sender](http://tip-skip.irail.be/sender.html)
+(which is actually a normal website).

 Problems
 --------
 Even with this prototype I encountered some problems mainly because I was developing on Windows Phone.
 First off it isn't